RetroReversing/retroReversing/categories/consoles/nes.md

 ---
 # Hardware
+In this section, we'll explore the hardware that powers the NES and how it can be reverse engineered.
+Understanding the hardware that drives the NES is key to unlocking its potential and gaining a deeper appreciation for the games that were developed for it.

+We'll take a closer look at the different components of the NES hardware, including the CPU, PPU, and APU, and discuss how they work together to create the unique gaming experience of the NES.

 ## Development Kit Hardware
 Since Nintendo were very new to the home video game market, they saw themselves as creating most of the software that will run on the NES.